yagosys/202301/userguide/08-calico/multiplenode/task.md

 **pod request ---> k8s API--- crio --- multus cni ---- calico cni**

-we will create 00-multus.conf to place under /etc/cni/net.d for crio to pickup as 00-multus.conf has the highest priority. then we create net-calico.conf to place under /etc/multus/netd.conf for multus ds to pickup .
+we will create 00-multus.conf and place it  under /etc/cni/net.d for crio to pickup as 00-multus.conf has the highest priority. then we create net-calico.conf with name net-calico and place it under /etc/multus/netd.conf for multus ds to pickup .

-- ## create directory /etc/cni/multus/net.d  on each node
+- ### create directory /etc/cni/multus/net.d  on each node

+this is the default directory for multus to fetch configuration. multus ds do it automatically , there is no need to restart ds or do other config. first we need to create directory , by default, the directory is not exist. since crio is running on each node. so we need to do this on all nodes.

 ```
 for node in 10.0.2.200 10.0.2.201 10.0.1.100; do